[Toy Review] Womanizer Next

 The Next also comes in two new colourways, Sage and Dark Purple, as well as black.

-Womanizer Next: Pros
+Womanizer Next Review: Pros

 I had high expectations for the Womanizer Next.
 I’ve tried many Womanizer products over the years and, despite some occasional missteps, there have been far more hits than misses.